Brazilian police arrest 2 people over alleged plot targeting Lady Gaga concert in Rio

 “Those involved were recruiting participants, including teenagers, to carry out integrated attacks using improvised explosives and Molotov cocktails,” police said.

 The Justice Ministry said that it determined the group posed a “risk to public order."
-It said the group falsely presented themselves online as “Little Monsters” — Lady Gaga’s nickname for her fans — in order to reach teenagers and lure them into “networks with violent and self-destructive content.”
+It said the group falsely presented themselves online as “Little Monsters” — Lady Gaga’s nickname for her fans — in order to lure teeangers into “networks with violent and self-destructive content.”

-The ministry said there was no impact on those attending the open-air concert.

 During a series of raids on the homes of 15 suspects across several Brazilian states, authorities confiscated phones and other electronic devices.
 Although police said they believed homemade bombs were intended for use in the planned attack, there was no mention of the raids turning up any weapons or explosive material.